If I posted that list, consisting entirely of hospital and cleanroom grade machines, nobody could afford them.

 Only those electronic units which have solved the ozone emissions problem will be considered.

 Photocatalytic (PCO) air cleaners are growing in popularity and the technology is advancing.
-However, there are still unanswered questions, so none are listed here.
+However, there are still unanswered questions, so just one is listed here.

 The air purifier industry is overbuilt, with new manufacturers, especially in China, still trying to gain entry.